Hopequre Mobile phone +919899112690 Mail Hopequre contactus@hopequre.com Contact With HopeQure Contact Us

 Therapy:

-Cognitive-behavioral therapy (CBT) is the most commonly used form of therapy for BDD.
-CBT focuses on changing the negative thought patterns and behaviors associated with body dysmorphia.
-In CBT, individuals learn to challenge their negative thoughts and replace them with more positive ones.
-They also learn coping strategies for dealing with anxiety and stress related to their appearance.
+Cognitive Behavioral Therapy (CBT): is the most commonly used type of treatment for BDD.
+CBT focuses on changing the negative thought patterns and behaviors related with body dysmorphia.
+In CBT, individuals figure out how to challenge their negative thoughts and replace them with more positive ones.
+They also learn coping techniques for managing anxiety and stress connected with their appearance.

-Another type of therapy that may be helpful for BDD is exposure and response prevention (ERP).
-ERP involves gradually exposing individuals to situations that trigger their anxiety related to their appearance, such as going out in public without makeup or covering up perceived flaws.
-The individual then learns to tolerate the anxiety without engaging in their typical compulsive behaviors, such as excessive grooming or avoiding social situations.
+Another type of treatment that might be useful for BDD is exposure and response prevention (ERP).
+ERP includes gradually exposing people to circumstances that trigger their anxiety connected with their appearance, like going out in public without makeup or covering up perceived imperfections.
+The individual then, at that point, figures out how to tolerate the anxiety without engaging in their typical compulsive behaviors, like extreme grooming or staying away from social situations.

 When to see a therapist/ psychiatrist: